The European Sleeper train from Paris to Berlin

 About European Sleeper

 European Sleeper isn't just an ordinary company, it's on a mission to bring sleeper trains back.
-Founded by two entrepreneurs with a passion for sleepers, Elmer van Buuren and Chris Engelsman, it has required a huge effort battling railway bureaucracy to get this train up and running.
+Founded by two entrepreneurs with a passion for sleepers, Elmer van Buuren and Chris Engelsman, it has required a huge effort battling railway bureaucracy to get their trains up and running.
 It's been particularly difficult to source serviceable rolling stock as there's so little available for hire, but they've done it and they now have a comfortable and operationally robust train even though it inevitably uses older rolling stock.
 They are now working on expanding the offer and in the longer term funding and sourcing the modern rolling stock that this service deserves.
 Let's give them our support!

 European Sleeper launch